toolmanorg/numbers-stdsize/README.md

 If the given size modifier is unrecognized, Parse returns ErrBadModifier.

-If the numeric value is unparable, then Parse returns an error of type *strconv.NumError.
+If the numeric value is unparsable, then Parse returns an error of type *strconv.NumError.